Kurwongbah

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The latest postcode level ATO data for Kurwongbah, released for the financial year 2023, indicates a median income among taxpayers of $49,268 and an average income of $64,672.
+The latest postcode level ATO data for Kurwongbah, released for the financial year 2023, shows a median income among taxpayers of $49,268 and an average income of $64,672.
 This is lower than the national average.
 In comparison, Greater Brisbane has a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Kurwongbah would be approximately $54,150 (median) and $71,081 (average) as of September 2025.
-According to the 2021 Census, household incomes rank at the 81st percentile ($2,254 weekly), while personal income ranks at the 43rd percentile.
-The earnings profile shows that 36.4% of residents earn between $1,500 and $2,999 weekly (592 residents).
-This is consistent with broader trends across regional levels showing 33.3% in the same category.
-Notably, 33.1% of Kurwongbah's residents earn above $3,000 per week, indicating strong economic capacity throughout the locality.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Kurwongbah as of September 2025 would be approximately $54,150 (median) and $71,081 (average).
+According to the 2021 Census, household incomes in Kurwongbah rank at the 81st percentile ($2,254 weekly), while personal incomes rank lower at the 43rd percentile.
+The earnings profile shows that the largest segment comprises 36.4% of residents earning between $1,500 and $2,999 weekly (592 residents).
+This is consistent with broader trends across regional levels, where 33.3% fall into the same category.
+Notably, Kurwongbah has a substantial proportion of high earners, with 33.1% earning above $3,000 per week, indicating strong economic capacity in the locality.
 After housing costs, residents retain 87.4% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income